asseco-voice/laravel-plan-router/README.md

 1. Run migrations with ``artisan migrate``
 1. Run (or include in your `DatabaseSeeder`) ``PlanRouterPackageSeeder`` to seed dummy data.
-For production, only `MatchSeeder` will be ran as it is the only one mandatory for package to function.
+For production, only `RuleSeeder` will be run as it is the only one mandatory for package to function.
 It defines what can your **raw** payload match by.
-1. For any custom requirements, provide your own ``MatchSeeder`` instead of one from the package.
+1. For any custom requirements, provide your own ``RuleSeeder`` instead of one from the package.

 ## Usage